Medicare Part B

 To receive Part B benefits, a monthly premium must be paid.
-Most people will pay a standard monthly amount set by the government.
-In 2017, this is $104.90/month for most people, but is $134 for people new to Medicare.
+In 2021, most people pay a standard monthly amount of $148.50 which is set by the government.
 However, you may owe more if your income is above a certain level.
 You may also face a penalty if you enroll late into Part B.

 How do I sign up for Part B?

 Applying for Medicare Part B can be done online, over the phone or in person at your local Social Security office.
 After you apply, it will take 2 – 3 weeks before your card will arrive, so you should plan to apply several weeks prior before you will need the coverage.

 What is my cost sharing under Medicare Part B?

 You will pay a percentage of the costs of your medically-necessary Part B services.
 Generally, these costs are:

 - the annual Medicare Part B deductible (in 2021, this is $203)